-Lately there has been a lot of buzz around refugee crisis globally.
-When ordinary people are exposed into a life surrounded by bombs, violence and political persecution, there are catastrophic changes to the mental health.
+Lately, there has been a lot of buzz around the refugee crisis globally.
+When ordinary people are exposed to a life surrounded by bombs, violence and political persecution, there are catastrophic changes to mental health.
 However, the sad news is there is not much knowledge or resources to tackle the mental health crisis.
-According to a report from Save the Children, 45 per cent of Syrian refugees suffered from Posttraumatic Stress Disorder (PTSD).
-A shocking 80 per cent of the children have become more aggressive in behaviour, 71 per cent suffer from frequent bedwetting.
+According to a report from Save the Children, 45% of Syrian refugees suffered from posttraumatic stress disorder (PTSD).
+A shocking 80% of the children have become more aggressive in behaviour; 71% suffer from frequent bedwetting.

-Post-Traumatic stress disorder is a mental health condition that people develop after witnessing life threatening events such as war, car accidents, sexual violation etc. Typical symptoms of PTSD include panic attacks, anxiety, self-harm, loss of trust and interest, irritability, aggressive behaviours, loss of appetite, and in severe cases suicide.
+PTSD is a mental health condition that people develop after witnessing life-threatening events such as war, car accidents, sexual violation etc. Typical symptoms of PTSD include panic attacks, anxiety, self-harm, loss of trust and interest, irritability, aggressive behaviours, loss of appetite, and in severe cases suicide.

 Here I would like to shed light on PTSD among refugees, especially from the Syrian region.
 Many Syrian refugees have witnessed their homes being bombed, their family member missing or kidnapped or worse.
 The next challenge was to leave their homes overnight, cross the water and arrive in a new land.

 It is not only the traumatic experience of running away from the war zone that affects the refugees, it is also the trauma of living in the refugee camps.
 With limited resources, and constantly surrounded by pain and hopelessness, camps have a negative effect on mental health too.
-In addition, when they leave the camps to a foreign country for resettlement, there is again a stress of learning about the new community, new language and culture.
-The fear of “not fitting in” causes spikes of PTSD.
+In addition, when they leave the camps to a foreign country for resettlement, there is again stress of learning about the new community, new language and culture.
+The fear of ‘not fitting in’ causes spikes of PTSD.
 My question is how do we end this?
-There are a lot of causes to this core problems and lack of resources that hinder the possibility of solutions currently.
+There are a lot of causes to these core problems and lack of resources that hinder the possibility of solutions currently.